The Claude Code SEO stack 2026, four layers and four operator playbooks

 - Claude Code plus API keys for everything

 The thesis is not that the SEO category dies.
 It is that the SaaS subscription layer collapses into one agent that orchestrates the data sources directly.
 Ahrefs the data lake survives.
 Ahrefs the dashboard goes away.
 Surfer, Screaming Frog, and the 2-to-3-writer brief team are absorbed into per-task skills that compose MCP data sources, subagents, and hooks into one operator workflow.
+The /blog/founder-growth/ai-agency-pricing-unit-economics-2026 post documents the unit economics of this transition from a client-engagement perspective.

 What are Claude Skills really?